 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Potent and selective negative allosteric modulator of mGlu1 receptors (IC50 = 5.1 nM).
+FITM is a potent and selective negative allosteric modulator of mGlu1 receptors (IC50 = 5.1 nM).
 Displays >1300-fold selectivity for mGlu1 over other metabotropic glutamate receptors (IC50 values are 7 μM and >10 μM for mGlu5 and mGlu2 or mGlu8, respectively).
 Antagonizes methamphetamine-induced locomotion in mice.

 |Storage||Store at -20°C|